pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-callPosters.md

 All submissions will be reviewed by PRAGMA Students Steering Committee and decisions will be made available via email.<br>
 Authors are expected to respond to review comments and, if necessary, resubmit their updated poster and abstract.<br>
-All accepted posters will also need to prepare a 1-2 min lightning talk of their work to be presented during the conference.<br>
+All accepted posters will also need to prepare a 1 min lightning talk of their work to be presented during the conference.<br>

 <div class="border"><h2>Where to Submit</h2></div>
-All PRAGMA34 attendees, especially students, are welcomed to submit the completed word template by EasyChair<br>
+All PRAGMA34 attendees, especially students, are welcomed to submit the completed word template by [EasyChair](https://easychair.org/conferences/?conf=pragma34)<br>

 If you haven’t registered to PRAGMA 34 workshop yet, please do so at the [Registration page](http://www.pragma-grid.net/pragma34-registration/)<br>